Calavo Growers, Inc. (CVGW) CEO James Gibson on Q2 2020 Results - Earnings Call Transcript

 Thank you, Lisa.
 Good afternoon, and welcome to Calavo's first ever earnings call.
 I hope everyone is staying safe and healthy as we navigate through these challenging times in our nation.
 During times of uncertainty, we think it is especially important to keep the lines of communications open and increase transparency with our investors.

 Before discussing results, I'd like to spend some time reviewing the unique aspects of the Calavo story.
 As you may know, we've been around for nearly 100 years, so that alone is a testament to our staying power.
-Earlier this year, I was honored to assume the CEO role of this outstanding company as Lee Cole stepped down as Chairman, President and CEO.
+Earlier this year, I was honored to assume the CEO role of this outstanding company as Lee Cole stepped down as Chairman, President, and CEO.
 I have had the good fortune of working alongside Lee for 10 years as President of Renaissance Food Group, a company that I co-founded and was acquired by Calavo.
 While Lee has left us a proud legacy, I am even more excited about our future.

 First, we are the leading U.S. publicly traded avocado company with global operations and long-standing blue chip customers.
-Founded by farmers and over the course of our long history, we have successfully evolved the business and perfected our craft to meet growing consumer demand for avocados, another healthy fresh food.
+Founded by farmers and over the course of our long history, we have successfully evolved the business and perfected our craft to meet growing consumer demand for avocados and other healthy fresh food.
 Today, Calavo through its 3 complementary business segments: Fresh, Renaissance Food Group, or RFG, and Calavo Foods is a leading supplier of avocados as well as other prepared foods and refrigerated prepared fruits and vegetables.
-Furthermore, we have a long track record of delivering returns to our shareholders including 18 consecutive years of annual dividend payout since our IPO.
+Furthermore, we have a long track record of delivering returns to our shareholders, including 18 consecutive years of annual dividend payout since our IPO.

 Second, the avocado market opportunity continues to be robust.
 Over the past decade, avocados earned the name of green gold, as U.S. demand more than doubled to 2.6 billion pounds during that time period.
 This translates per capita annual consumption of about 8 pounds of fruit today compared to about 3 pounds 10 years ago.
 A broad demand for the fruit is also trending upward, especially in Asia.
 While COVID-19 will certainly disrupt some near-term growth, we believe the long-term potential for the avocado market remains strong.